Fairy with Turquoise Hair: Other appearances

 In 1972's Italian miniseries The Adventures of Pinocchio, she is played by Gina Lollobrigida.
 This version is the ghost of Geppetto's deceased wife.

 The Fairy appears in Saban's The Adventures of Pinocchio, voiced by Masako Ikeda.
 She is referred to as the Oak Fairy and is a resident of the oak tree from which Pinocchio was created.
 She acts as Pinocchio's guidance and offers advice to help Pinocchio when he is in a difficult situation.
 In the last episode, Oak Fairy, proud of dead Pinocchio's courage and kindness, brings him back to life as a real boy.
 After this, the fairy leaves him, saying that from now on he must take care of himself.
 Pinocchio calls her his godmother.

 In Piccolino no Bōken, the role of Fairy is the same like in the book although she does not physically age and stays as a young woman.
 She acts as a motherly figure and teacher to Pinocchio and gets to rescue him from harm several times.
 After Pinocchio finds her tombstone instead of her house she appears later in different forms including a giant pigeon.
 Eventually, as a reward to Pinocchio's good deeds, the fairy decides to transform him into a real boy.

 In the 1987 film Pinocchio and the Emperor of the Night, the Good Fairy (voiced by Rickie Lee Jones) appears as Pinocchio's guide.
 In the beginning she arrives at his birthday party and brings to life his glowworm, which he names Gee Willikers.
 Later, she brings him back to life after he has been turned back into a puppet by Puppetino and tells him to make the right choices.
 After the defeat of the Emperor, she restores Pinocchio, brings back Geppetto's jewel box which had been stolen earlier, and brings Twinkle, a girl who had been turned into a puppet, back to life.

-In the 1992 direct-to-video adaptation by GoodTimes Entertainment, the Blue Fairy (voiced by Jeannie Elias) is portrayed more like her Disney counterpart with blonde hair instead of turquoise.
+In the 1992 direct-to-video adaptation by GoodTimes Entertainment, the character (voiced by Jeannie Elias) is portrayed more like her Disney counterpart, being named Blue Fairy, and with blonde hair instead of turquoise.
 She is soft-spoken and sweet.
 The Blue Fairy is also a motherly figure to Pinocchio and guides him.
 She also has a broken heart when she realizes that Pinocchio is swallowed by a whale, but Pinocchio becomes good and repays her kindness by doing the good things.

-In the 1996 film The Adventures of Pinocchio, the character of Leona (played by Geneviève Bujold) serves as the Blue Fairy's stand-in in the film.
+In the 1996 film The Adventures of Pinocchio, the character of Leona (played by Geneviève Bujold) serves as the Fairy's stand-in in the film.
 She is a beloved and long-time friend of Geppetto with whom he is secretly in love - a love which is actually mutual, despite her having previously married his late brother (similar to the 1972's Italian miniseries of a similar name).